top of page

 The international orientation of a company requires the secondment of employees under certain circumstances even in countries where the living conditions are less attractive but the market opportunities for the company are all the greater.

-Often, only a certain employee can be considered for such a task due to his or her special qualifications.
-There is an entrepreneurial interest in the employee being able to work flexibly, for example in other countries as well as in the country in which he is working, for other tasks or in being transferred back to the country of assignment in order to make use of his particular experience here.
+Often, only a specific employee can be considered for such a role due to his or her particular qualifications.
+From a business perspective, it is in the company’s interest that the employee can work flexibly — for example, in other countries as well as in the host country, in different roles, or by returning to the country of assignment to apply his or her specific expertise.

 Use of expatriates often essential

-Head office personnel will be of decisive importance especially in the initial phase.
-Because only the head office staff knows the corporate culture, its philosophy as well as the product range and the goals announced.
-This way of thinking can only be conveyed by new employees after a longer and more intensive training period.
+Head office personnel are of crucial importance, particularly in the initial phase.
+This is because only head office staff are familiar with the corporate culture, philosophy, product range, and stated objectives.
+This mindset can only be conveyed to new employees after a longer and more intensive training period.

-This disadvantage can be balanced only by careful planning of the foreign activity.
+This disadvantage can only be offset by careful planning of the foreign assignment.
 In many cases, a particularly good knowledge of the foreign market situation is the decisive criterion for hiring a new employee.
-It remains up to the entrepreneurial decision to select a new employee who does not know the corporate culture.
-In such cases, experience shows that communication difficulties and bad investments are inevitable.
-The numerous and unpredictable misunderstandings often lead not only to a premature separation from this employee, but also to a loss on the future market that cannot be compensated.
+It remains a managerial decision whether to hire a new employee who is unfamiliar with the corporate culture.
+In such cases, experience shows that communication difficulties and poor investments are inevitable.
+Numerous and unpredictable misunderstandings often lead not only to a premature termination of employment, but also to an irrecoverable loss in the future market.

-The own employees receive a special status in the company with regard to their work abroad.
-However, depending on the planned duration of their stay abroad, they often lose contact with domestic changes in the company.
-This is an inevitable situation that must be balanced out.
-At the beginning of the planning phase as well as during the stay abroad, experience has shown that it is uncertain how the expatriate can later be reintegrated into the company.
-The high demands that a foreign assignment brings with it shape the behaviour and working methods of the expatriate in a sustainable way.
-The high degree of self-employment abroad is often replaced by a hierarchically determined narrow instruction structure at home.
+The company’s own employees hold a special status within the organisation with regard to their work abroad.
+However, depending on the planned duration of their stay abroad, they often lose touch with developments within the company at home.
+This is an inevitable situation that must be carefully managed.
+At both the planning stage and during the stay abroad, experience shows that it often remains uncertain how the expatriate can later be reintegrated into the company.
+The high demands associated with a foreign assignment have a lasting impact on the expatriate’s behaviour and working methods.
+The high level of independence enjoyed abroad is often replaced by a tightly structured hierarchy upon return.

-It is therefore advisable to develop a career plan for the expatriate which should above all include a recognised and pragmatic reintegration programme.
-The loss of decision-making autonomy that occurs during reintegration can only be taken into account in the long term by transferring further areas of responsibility.
-It should therefore be carefully considered from the outset whether the expatriate will look after this market at the head office after his or her stay abroad.
+It is therefore advisable to develop a career plan for the expatriate that includes, above all, a recognised and practical reintegration programme.
+The loss of decision-making autonomy that occurs during reintegration can only be addressed in the long term by assigning additional areas of responsibility.
+It should therefore be carefully considered from the outset whether the expatriate will manage this market from head office after returning from the assignment abroad.

-The expatriation of an own employee is associated with high costs.
-A large part of the running costs is caused by the regular salary.
-However, this cost factor could be considerably reduced by employing local employees on site.
-At this point, the high wage and ancillary wage costs in the Federal Republic of Germany should only be mentioned as an indication.
-However, since local employees are generally not familiar with the product range and corporate culture and may not have the necessary know-how to work the selected market to the advantage of the parent company, a local manager of the parent company is required on the one hand and the training of local employees in the parent company on the other is recommended.
-In this way, the secondment of head office staff can be considerably reduced, at least in the long term.
+The expatriation of an company's own employee is associated with high costs.
+A large proportion of the ongoing costs arises from the regular salary.
+However, this cost factor can be significantly reduced by employing local staff on site.
+At this point, the high wage and ancillary labour costs in the Federal Republic of Germany should be mentioned merely as an indication.
+However, as local employees are generally unfamiliar with the product range and corporate culture and may lack the necessary expertise to develop the selected market in favour of the parent company, it is advisable to appoint a local manager from the parent company and to train local employees at headquarters.
+In this way, the secondment of head office staff can be significantly reduced, at least in the long term.

-Nevertheless, the experience values in this area are very different.
+Nevertheless, experiences in this field vary considerably.
 There is no doubt that this approach is not suitable for every company.
-However, the personnel strategy should always be considered and evaluated against the background of the investment activities.
-In some foreign host countries, the hiring of local employees is made more difficult by official approvals.
-In these countries, recruitment takes place through recruitment agencies or the relevant employment authorities.
-Employment agency monopolies have disadvantages, but also some advantages.
-While one cannot always be sure whether the local employee will actually receive the salary allocated to him, it is often these monopoly companies that oversee the market for qualified managers and specialists.
+However, the personnel strategy should always be assessed and evaluated in light of the company’s investment activities.
+In some host countries, the hiring of local employees is complicated by official approval requirements.
+In these countries, recruitment is carried out through employment agencies or the relevant labour authorities.
+Employment agency monopolies have certain disadvantages, but also some advantages.
+While it cannot always be ensured that the local employee actually receives the salary allocated to him or her, these monopoly companies often oversee the market for qualified managers and specialists.
 A careful selection of the service provider is therefore necessary.

 The preparation effort